Spirit of the Southwest: Durango, Silverton, Ouray & Pagosa Springs

 Opt for a one-way ride with a motorcoach return trip to afford more time to explore the historic mining town of Silverton.
 Bring a sweater, because even in summer, temperatures can get cool as the train climbs from around 6,000 feet in Durango to nearly 10,000 in Silverton.
 The tracks take the steam-powered train through parts of the San Juan National Forest that are impenetrable by car, and the scenery will have you furiously snapping away as you look in awe through the camera’s viewfinder.

 If you’d like to experience the wilderness rather than just watching it rush by, you can use the train to access the Weminuche Wilderness.
 It makes two stops along its route where adventurous travelers can disembark or board the train for a convenient way to explore some of the most pristine and remote wilderness in the state.
+There’s also a stop (and combo packages available) at Soaring Tree Top Adventures, an ecotour on 27 different ziplines that carries riders across the Animas River and through aspen groves and ponderosa pines.

 Durango was named one of Outside Magazine’s best new adventure hubs for its access to skiing, whitewater adventure, fishing, hiking, byways and stellar mountain-bike trails.
-Visit the town’s new Main Street welcome center to find out how to access all that recreation.
+Visit the town’s Main Street welcome center to find out how to access all that recreation.

 A second day allows you to mosey up a route similar to the one the railroad took you on yesterday through the Animas Valley — but this time your destination will be Ouray.
 Make time for a stop by the Honeyville factory tasting room where you can taste their locally made premium honey, jams and mead.
 Kids can search the glass beehive for the queen bee.